 Raul started his career as an engineer in the private sector.
 After receiving the Online Volunteer of the Year Award from the United Nations for his work in Sierra Leone in 2006, Raul changed his career to focus on the use of digital technologies to promote social change and justice.
 His work for the past decade has spanned 14 countries, multiple international and national non-government organizations and resulted in the creation of numerous innovative education and community-based social change programs.
 Raul received his BEng from the National University of Colombia and his MSc from the University of New South Wales in Australia.

-Vice President - US Initiatives
+Vice President - Talent and Culture

 Since 2010, Jenny has been working with nonprofits supporting children and families experiencing social injustice.
 She has helped to design, leverage funds for, and implement activities in a range of settings, from public high schools, to a center for street-children in Morocco, and community-run after school clubs for refugee children in London.
 She has a B.A. in European Studies from the University of Bath (UK), is a certified ESL teacher and holds graduate qualifications in Nonprofit Management and Child and Adolescent Psychotherapeutic Counseling.

 Finance and Operations Manager

 Renee spent three years living in Belfast, Northern Ireland studying the post-conflict region.
 She is responsible for managing internal operations and finances for Peace First.
 Renee received her B.A. in Psychology at Providence College, and her MSC in Applied Psychology from the University of Ulster.

 Digital Media and Communications Manager

 Dalton began his time with Peace First as an AmeriCorps VISTA working in both the programs and communications departments.
 He is now responsible for helping to design and implement the communications efforts of Peace First and manages all Peace First social media and websites.
 Dalton received his B.A. in Political Science from Vassar College.